junxit/us-congress-bills-115/derived/amendments.md

 ### 15 U.S.C. § 1665d

-> by striking “National Credit Union Administration Bureau” and inserting “National Credit Union Administration Board” each place that term appears; and
+> by striking “National Credit Union Administration Bureau” each place that term appears and inserting “National Credit Union Administration Board”; and

 | | |
 |---|---|